-Latvia is an industrialized nation in the top 25% of the world's economies.
+Latvia is an advanced economy classified as high income.
 Located in northern Europe along the Baltic Sea (north of Lithuania and south of Estonia), the climate is classified as humid temperate (no dry season) in the west and humid cold (no dry season) in the east.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or tick-borne encephalitis.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.